ibrahimjml/Laravel-tailwind-blog/README.md

 - **OPtimization:** Used Eager loading for optimized queries and prevent N+1 queries.

 #### Comments and Replies
+--**Disable/Enable:** Users can diasble or enable comments from creating or editing post.
 - **Comment on Posts:** Users can add comments to blog posts using Ajax.
 - **Reply to Comments:** Users can replies to comments, creating nested comment system with reply on reply, they can see total replies on a comment with ability to hide and show those replies.
 - **Delete | Edit Comments/Replies:** Users can delete or edit their own comments and replies.

 #### Post Sorting and Searching and pagination
 - **Sort Posts:** User can sort posts by latest, oldest, most liked, featured, following, and trending hashtags.